Placement Exam information for Fall 2022 will be available in Spring 2022.

 If you have studied Classical Greek in high school, please contact the Classics Department for placement information.

 If you need to take the Writing Placement Exam, you will be notified via email in late May with instructions about the online exam.
-Your academic adviser will have access to your placement one to two weeks after you complete the exam.
-It is important you complete this before attending Summer Start, or before you speak with your academic adviser if you are not attending one of those programs.
-If you are not required to take the exam, your adviser will know your placement by late May.
+The College Writing Program will notify you and your academic adviser of your placement via email one to two weeks after you complete the exam.
+It is important you complete this before attending Summer Start, or before you speak with your academic adviser if you are not attending Summer Start.